Old Style Figures

 The second way of setting numerals in body copy is to use proportional old style figures.

 Proportional old style figures are an elegant addition to your typographic layout, if they’re available in the font you’ve chosen.
 They’re easier to read and flow better in running text.
 They look like they have ascenders and descenders like the rest of the glyphs in the text.
+The proportional part means that the spacing between the figures is fitted for body copy.

 Tabular old style figures are identical to the proportional old style figures, except that their letter-spacing is designed to accomodate columns of text.
 As you can see, the proportional figures don’t align well in columns.
 The tabular ones do.